step-by-step-tutorial/nosql-tutorial/mongodb/README.md

 ### Insert Bulk (From JSON File)

-Create a file insertPersons.js then copy and past the following codes.
+In this scenario I provided a [JSON file](./persons.json) include 10000 records for Person model therefore bulk function must read the file at first then map them to the bulk operation.

+In order to insert many data as batch/bulk you have to implement a function to execute the bulk operation therefore you can implement the function in JS because `mongosh` support JS so create a JS file name `insertPersonsAsBulk.js` or any other name then copy and past the following codes to the file.

 ```js
 const fs = require('fs');